Hiwot985/Hiwot_personal_website/_pages/about.md

   - /about.html
 ---

-permalink: /
-title: "Hiwot Belay"
-author_profile: true
-redirect_from:

-- /about/
-- /about.html

----

 ## Welcome👋

 Hi there!
 I’m Hiwot Belay, a Ph.D. student at Harvard University, advised by Prof. Finale Doshi-Velez.
 My research focuses on Interpretable Machine Learning, with an emphasis on enhancing model transparency and trustworthiness.